tobyshooters/etudes/mapreduce/README.md

-Exploration of agents and concurrency in the LLVM through a mapreduce implementation.
+Exploration of agents and concurrency in Elixir through a mapreduce implementation.